huahin/huahin-manager/README.txt

 Huahin Manager REST Job APIs

 Register Hive job
+  Because they are executed in the queue, the return value must be a table or HDFS.
   ARGUMENTS specifies the JSON. <script> specifies the hive query.
   ~ $ curl -X POST "http://<HOSTNAME>:9010/job/hive/register -F ARGUMENTS='{"script":"<script>"}'